Which children are at higher risk of severe COVID-19? - NewsBreak

 “Children, who are boys or are teenagers over 12 years old, children who are Black or African American, children who had obesity, and children who had different chronic medical conditions.
 Those are the kids that are at highest risk of needing ICU therapies or having a poorer outcome once they were hospitalized.”

 The study also revealed more about MIS-C, or multisystem inflammatory syndrome.
 It’s a rare, but serious complication of COVID that causes the body to become inflamed.
-Martin said children who develop MIS-C tend to be healthy kids.Blue Valley schools make masks optional for all; Shawnee Mission adjusts policy
+Martin said children who develop MIS-C tend to be healthy kids.Doctors talk COVID-19 and the heart during American Heart Month

 “What we found is that kids who developed MIS-C were more likely to be younger, more likely to be obese, more likely to be Black or African American and less likely to have chronic medical conditions,” Martin said.